 The Miner’s Right

-Information on the history of the Miner’s Right, which was introduced in Victoria in 1855 (with the idea subsequently copied by other states in Australia).
+Information on the history of the Miner’s Right, which was introduced in Victoria in 1855, following the Eureka Rebellion of 1854.
 The Miner’s Right was created as a replacement for the Gold License (which had been introduced in Victoria in 1851).
 The owner of a Miner’s Right was not just awarded certain rights with regards to mining, but was also entitled to voting rights as well.
+The concept of the Miner’s Right was subsequently copied by other states in Australia.

 Mother’s Day